Acanthopsis insueta

 Description

-Well-drained sandy soils among quartzite rocks on mountain slopes and summits, 230-450 m.
+It grows in well-drained sandy soils among quartzite rocks on mountain slopes and summits, 230-450 m.

 Threats